gofr-dev/gofr/docs/quick-start/observability/page.md

 #### 2. [Jeager](https://www.jaegertracing.io/):

-To see the traces install jaeger image using the following docker command:
+To see the traces install jaeger image using the following Docker command:

 ```bash
 docker run -d --name jaeger \